Personal Injury Lawyers Helping Victims of Nighttime Car Accidents in Washington

 Combine the fatigue, lack of natural daylight, compromised vision, and other impaired drivers on the road together, and you have entered a highly dangerous situation.
 The fatal crash rate for night time is three times greater than it is during the day according to the National Safety Council (NSC).
 Therefore, automobile manufacturers and safety organizations are seeking ways to reduce such occurrences.

 Per the National Sleep Foundation, 60 percent of adults have reported that they drove while tired and 37 percent admitted that they fell asleep at the wheel.
 Out of that same pool, 13 percent admitted to falling asleep at the wheel at least once per month.

 The Issue of Compromised Night Vision

 The biggest issue for nighttime driving is compromised vision.
 Not everyone can naturally adjust their eyes and most cannot handle low-light conditions.
-Also, as a driver ages, their ability to see at night and adjust is more complicated.
+Also, as driver ages, their ability to see at night and adjust is more complicated.

 Driving becomes more difficult for motorists over the age of 60, which is why it is recommended that they receive frequent eye examinations and some states are now requiring an eye examination and driving test for older individuals.

 Headlight technology has been quickly evolving.
 Today, cars are safer.
 And as these new lights make their way to the assembly line, the number of auto accidents at night are likely to fade.